inkstitch/inkstitch/collections/_docs/en/004-007-preferences.md

 **Info**: This is not a general standard setting, it will only apply to the document on which you have run this function.
 {: .notice--info }

+The preferences are found in `Extensions > Ink/Stitch > Preferences`.

 ## Output Settings

 * Collapse lenght (mm): Jump stitches smaller than this will be treated as normal stitches (without lock stitches).